pqvst/cafeandcowork/README.md

 6. Resize images using `npm run resize`
 7. Submit a pull request

+Reviews must be written from a visitor's perspective based on a real visit.
+Self-promoting submissions from owners, staff, or anyone affiliated with the place, marketing language, or all-perfect ratings without honest critique, will not be accepted.

 ## City Template
 Each city needs an `index.md` with the following frontmatter: